Excerpt: Slow Ride

 In the dimming light, he stood and leaned down to kiss her cheek.
 “I hope you find Mr. Right, if he exists.
 I really do.
 I want you to be happy.
 Life’s too short.
 But I’m always here if you need me.”
 She rolled her eyes.
 “I’m not talking about sex, you wicked girl, but it’s always on the table.
 I’ll remind you in case you have forgotten, but the F in FWB stands for friends.”

 She didn’t reply.
 What could she say that she hadn’t already said?
-It was over and he hated how it made him feel.
+It was over, and he hated how it made him feel.
 Scared.
 He’d always had Stella on his side since before the accident.
+She’d been there when he wondered if he’d ever walk again.
 Now he had no one.

 He took his leave, picking up his new key card off the table, and called over his shoulder, “I’m off to find Jason.
 Will Lexie kill me if he has a black eye in the wedding photos?”